Weightlifting at the 1998 Asian Games – Men's +105 kg

 The men's +105 kilograms event at the 1998 Asian Games took place on 14 December 1998 at Thunder Dome, Maung Thong Thani Sports Complex.

 The weightlifter from South Korea won the gold, with a combined lift of 427.5 kg.

+Total score was the sum of the lifter's best result in each of the snatch and the clean and jerk, with three lifts allowed for each lift.
+In case of a tie, the lighter lifter won; if still tied, the lifter who took the fewest attempts to achieve the total score won.
+Lifters without a valid snatch score were allowed to perform the clean and jerk.